-Just this week, I used these strategies to pause recruitment for a VIP client and the results were incredible.
-Hours after sending our bulk action email, I received close to 100 LinkedIn connection requests and candidate emails thanking our client for keeping them informed.
+Just this week, I used these strategies to pause recruitment for a VIP client, and the results were incredible.
+Mere hours after sending our bulk action email, I received close to 100 LinkedIn connection requests and candidate emails thanking our client for keeping them informed.

 “It’s nice to hear from a company that cares” and “Thank you for doing the right thing” were just some of the responses, and countless others encouraged the team to “keep in touch” and “stay healthy” as the pandemic progressed.

-What struck me the most was not just the level of follow-through from candidates but also their genuine understanding of and appreciation for our client’s gesture.
-In reading the responses there’s a true sense of comradery, and I know these candidates will keep their positive experience in mind when (not IF) they apply in the future.
+What struck me the most was not the impressive level of follow-through from candidates but their genuine understanding of and appreciation for our client’s gesture.
+In reading the responses, there’s a true sense of comradery, and I know these candidates will keep their positive experience in mind when (not IF) they apply in the future.

 Our Technical Talent Consultant, Ankit, had an experience that mirrored my own.
 While winding down recruitment for this same client, he found the software engineers and developers (especially those in late-stage interviews) responded very well to personalized emails and LinkedIn connection requests that kept them informed about the process.
-For Ankit and the entire Hire Ventures team, honest communication and a commitment to an exceptional candidate experience are not just expected, but standard practice as we guide clients through their recruitment journey.
+For Ankit and the entire Hire Ventures team, honest communication and a commitment to an exceptional candidate experience are a standard practice, not just expected, as we guide clients through their recruitment journey.